Time To Decriminalize Drugs

-- Fewer incarcerations and arrests freed up courts for other important work
+- Fewer detentions and arrests freed up courts for other important work.

-- The stigma associated was lessened by treating it as a disease, allowing those who have recovered to be much more productive members of society
+They lower the associated stigma by treating it as a disease, allowing those who have recovered from being much more productive members of society.

-Countries like Switzerland, Australia and Canada have embraced harm reduction measures to slow the spread of disease, often offering needle exchanges or medically supervised “injection rooms” to help prevent fatal overdoses.
+Countries like Switzerland, Australia, and Canada have embraced harm reduction measures to slow disease spread.
+By offering needle exchanges or medically supervised “injection rooms” to help prevent fatal overdoses.

-In fact, there are already some cities in the U.S. that are implementing similar approaches.
-In Dallas, Texas, the police and fire department has teamed up with social workers at Parkland Hospital who respond to emergency mental health calls.
+There are already some cities in the U.S. that are implementing similar approaches.
+In Dallas, Texas, the police and fire department has teamed up with social workers at Parkland Hospital and now respond to emergency mental health calls.

-There is a host of other effective measures that decriminalization advocates propose as well, such as:
+There is a host of other practical measures that decriminalization advocates propose as well, such as:

-- Create on-demand, evidence-based treatment facilities to serve those most affected by drug addiction.
-This can be paid for by diverting a nominal amount of funds from law enforcement and corrections budgets
+Create on-demand, evidence-based treatment facilities to serve those most affected by drug addiction.

-- Eliminate administrative penalties, such as asset forfeiture, excessive fines and removing a parent’s right to care for their children if no harm is being done.
+- Eliminate administrative penalties, such as asset forfeiture, excessive fines, and removing parents’ right to care for their children.
 These punishments create greater instability and do more damage.

-It’s important to note that decriminalizing illicit drugs does not mean all drugs will be legal.
-There are a number of different approaches to this idea, but the key point is that people should no longer be treated as criminals for drug violations.
+It’s important to note that decriminalizing illicit drugs does not mean all illegal drugs will be legal.
+There are several different approaches to this idea.
+The critical point is that people are no longer criminals for drug violations.

 Addressing drug abuse as a public health problem comes with a long list of benefits.
 Some of these include:

-- Creates an incentive for people to seek help when they need it
+It creates an incentive for people to seek help when they need it.

-- Increases the community’s trust in local police, which in turn can lower violent crime like domestic abuse
+Increases the community’s trust in local police, which can lower violent crime like domestic abuse.

-- Lowers the number of people incarcerated or under correctional supervision and removes a felony record that can follow a person for the rest of their life
+Decreasing the number of people incarcerated or under correctional supervision and removes a felony record.

 Thirty-three states and the District of Columbia have some form of legalized cannabis.
-Not only have arrests for possession and use plummeted, states are saving massive amounts of money by not incarcerating people.
-Furthermore, marijuana regulation creates new streams of tax revenue that can be used to improve public health.
-Some examples of this include:
+Not only have arrests for possession and use plummeted, but some states are also saving massive amounts of money by not incarcerating people.
+Furthermore, marijuana regulation creates new streams of tax revenue:

-- 40 percent of Oregon’s cannabis tax revenue goes toward education, while another 20 percent is funneled into drug treatment programs
+Forty percent of Oregon’s cannabis tax revenue goes toward education, while another 20 percent for drug treatment programs.

-- Washington State puts 25 percent of its tax revenue into drug treatment programs and another 55 percent into funding basic health plans
+Washington State puts 25 percent of its tax revenue into drug treatment programs and 55 percent into funding basic health plans.

-Now, some cities like Denver, Oakland, Santa Cruz, California, and Portland, Oregon, have decriminalized the possession and use of psilocybin “magic” mushrooms.
+Denver, Portland, Oakland, Santa Cruz have decriminalized the possession and use of psilocybin magic mushrooms.
 Many other cities and states are considering similar proposals.

-Oregon has taken the most aggressive measures to address mass incarceration for drug related charges.
-In 2017, the state legislature passed a bill significantly reducing penalties for the possession of drugs, including drugs like heroin, cocaine and methamphetamine.
+Oregon has taken the most aggressive measures to address mass incarceration for drug-related charges.
+In 2017, the state legislature passed a bill significantly reducing penalties for the possession of drugs, including heroin, cocaine, and methamphetamine.

-“While we still have much work ahead, [this] represents an important step toward creating a more equitable justice system to better serve all Oregonians,” Governor Kate Brown said in an interview.
+“While we still have much work ahead, this represents an important step toward creating a more equitable justice system to serve all Oregonians better,” Governor Kate Brown said in an interview.

 Eliminating federal and state penalties for the possession and use of drugs does not mean that drug abuse goes unaddressed.
-Decriminalization should, however, take law enforcement out of the picture and add health care workers that would act, for example, as first responders in an overdose-related 911 call.
+Decriminalization should, however, take law enforcement out of the picture and add health care workers that would act as first responders in an overdose-related 911 call.